kammara-keshava/login-page/README.md

-Login Page
+# Login Page
 This is a basic login page built using HTML, CSS, and JavaScript.
 It includes a simple user authentication interface where users can enter their credentials.

-Features
+# Features

-Responsive design
+- Responsive design

-Basic form validation using JavaScript
+- Basic form validation using JavaScript

-Password visibility toggle
+- Password visibility toggle

-Smooth UI with CSS animations
+- Smooth UI with CSS animations

-Technologies Used
+# Technologies Used

-HTML – Structure of the page
+- HTML – Structure of the page

-CSS – Styling and layout
+- CSS – Styling and layout

-JavaScript – Form validation and interactivity
+- JavaScript – Form validation and interactivity

-How to Use
+# How to Use

-Clone the repository or download the files.
+- Clone the repository or download the files.

-Open the index.html file in a browser.
+- Open the index.html file in a browser.

-Enter your credentials in the login form.
+- Enter your credentials in the login form.

-Click the "Login" button to proceed (you can add backend authentication later).
+- Click the "Login" button to proceed (you can add backend authentication later).

-File Structure
-bash
-Copy
-Edit
-/login-page
-│── index.html   # Main login page
-│── style.css    # Styles for the page
-│── script.js    # JavaScript for form validation
-Future Enhancements
+# Future Enhancements

 Add backend authentication using PHP, Node.js, or Firebase

 Implement error messages and password strength meter